John Maynard Keynes – British economist – Father of Keynesian Economics is on the left.

-The USA can use one interest rate, because the Federal government collects money from all states and sends it back to the states through construction, military complexes, federal government employment, and social programs to stimulate economic growth in the different states.
+The USA can use one interest rate because the Federal government collects money from all states and sends it back to the states through construction, military complexes, federal government employment, and social programs to stimulate economic growth in the different states.
 There is no Federal government in Europe, that can tax all the different countries and redistribute the funds to the different country’s economies.
 Therefore the different countries must borrow money from the Euro countries that have surplus Euros.
-Excessive debt creates crisis, and wide changes in interest rates, which is damaging to a capitalist economy in Europe, if the debt exceeds the country’s ability to repay the debt when it is due.
+Excessive debt can create a financial crisis, and wide changes in interest rates, which is damaging to a capitalist economy in Europe if the debt exceeds the country’s ability to repay the debt when it is due.

 The US economy would be more efficient if all 50 states would adopt the 2% Policy.
 Instead of money moving to states where prices are increasing excessively to fuel more speculation, resulting in higher prices; money would move to states in need a greater supply.

-It makes no sense to maintain tax policies that encourage non productive credit use, to gain the tax benefit of the lower long term capital gains tax rate, and discourage money investment and savings, during high appreciation/inflation cycle.
+It makes no sense to maintain tax policies, that were enacted to stimulate an economy to end a recession.
+Tax policies that encourage nonproductive credit use, that allow people to gain the tax benefit of the lower long-term capital gains tax rate, and discourage money investment and savings, during high appreciation/inflation cycle.
 These policies stimulate our economy too much until our economy blows up during the high appreciation/inflation cycle, and then it has to go through a balancing process during a deep recession, creating untold misery.
 By automatically changing tax policy we can slow down the economy, without creating a deep recession, or financial crisis, by using tax policy rather than higher interest rates.

 The 2% Policy. is not designed to reduce billionaires taxes.
 The objective of the tax policy is to reduce the number of buyers in a market economy that is experiencing price increases of more than 2%.
 When prices are increasing more than 2% annually, people move from fixed income securities to hard capital assets.
 These new buyers increase demand in a market that already has too much demand.
-Excess demand is why prices are increasing excessively..
-The economy needs a greater supply to stabilize annual price increases at 2% or less.
+Excess demand is why prices are increasing excessively.
+The economy needs a greater supply to stabilize annual price increases at 2%.

 The idea of the 2% Appreciation/inflation tax policy is to encourage the holders of fixed income investments to stay in the dollar debt securities, so production has the time, and the money, at the lowest possible interest rate to increase supply to balance normal demand with supply.
-In this way we contain inflation expectation without raising cost.
+In this way, we contain inflation expectation without raising cost with higher interest rates.

 The 2% Policy only stays in effect until the economy is experiencing 2% annual appreciation/inflation rates.
-After the economy returns to 2% annual appreciation/inflation rates, the tax rate on interest income automatically returns to it’s previous rate, and the tax deduction of interest paid returns to 100%, to maintain demand.
+After the economy returns to 2% annual appreciation/inflation rates, the tax rate on interest income automatically returns to its previous rate, and the tax deduction for interest paid returns to 100%, to maintain demand.